 - reporting their findings to the chief participants

-Specializing in slave trade
+Specializing in human trafficking

 The MCC was involved with markets all over the world from the very beginning.
 Summarized geographically, from north to south: the Strait of Davis (whaling), ports on the North Sea (for example in France), ports on the Baltic Sea, ports on the Mediterranean Sea, via and across the Atlantic Ocean to the coast of West Africa, and ports in Guyana and the Caribbean.
 There was even a voyage to the Pacific Ocean, and another to Java in East India.